adyonthebeach/HumanResourcesMVC/README.md

 2	| Given I am a Human resources manager When I create a new human resource with valid data then a new record will be added to the database

-2	| Given I am a Human resources manager When I create a new human resource with invalid data then an error message will be returned

 3	| Given I am a Human resources manager When I update an existing human resource with valid data then the database record will be updated

-3	| Given I am a Human resources manager When I update an existing human resource with invalid data then an error message will be returned

 4	| Given I am a Human resources manager When I delete an existing human resource Then the database record will be deleted